 In general, if your pet is showing any of these signs or you are not sure, it is best to make an appointment with your veterinarian for a thorough check over to identify the possible cause of the symptom and assess the best treatment plan.

-Both dogs and cats have anal sacs that may become impacted or infected if not emptying properly.
-This causes scooting, itching, bad odor, and can be painful to your pet.
+Both dogs and cats have anal sacs, that may become impacted or infected if they are not emptying properly.
+This causes scooting, itching, bad odour, and can be painful to your pet.
 Severe cases may create an abscess and rupture.
 Learn the signs of anal sac problems and how to keep your pet comfortable and scoot-free.

 Seizures are frightening to witness.
 Stay calm.
 Try to time how long the seizure lasts.
 The first thing to do is to stay clear.
 Seizing animals may bite (without knowing it) and trying to hold them down may cause injury.
 They will not 'swallow their tongue' as you may have heard.
 Keep fingers away from the pet's mouth.
 Remove any objects in the area that can injure the animal.

 Call your vet.
-With the first seizure, the patient receives a full physical exam, blood work up, and is monitored -- seizure control medications usually wait at this point.
+With the first seizure, the patient receives a full physical exam, blood work up, and is monitored.
+Seizure control medications usually wait at this point.
 UNLESS the first seizure is a severe cluster seizure (several happening at once) or a continual seizure called Status Epilepticus, this is a medical emergency.
 If anything is found on physical or blood work that may cause seizures, the underlying conditions will be addressed and treated.